hsnlab/escape/escape/doc/source/index.rst

 detect and manage the different administrative domains which can use different transport technologies, communication interfaces and message formats.

-ESCAPE may receive the specific service requests on it REST-like API, orchestrate the requested Network Functions on its global resource view, which collected from the administrative domains, with the help of a dedicated resource mapping algorithm and propagate the calculated service parts to the managed Domain Orchestrators.
+ESCAPE may receive the specific service requests on its REST-like API, orchestrate the requested Network Functions (NF) on the full resource view, which collected from the administrative domains, with the help of a dedicated resource mapping algorithm and propagate the calculated service parts to the managed Domain Orchestrators (DO).

-In addition ESCAPE can be used in the role of a local Domain Orchestrator in which ESCAPE uses a modified version of the Mininet network emulation platform to realize the dataplane connectivity.
+In addition ESCAPE can be used in the role of a local Domain Orchestrator in which ESCAPE uses a modified version of the Mininet network emulation platform to deploy the requested Network Functions and to realize the dataplane connectivity.

 .. tip::